 Our annual cash incentive program is a variable element of our executive compensation program designed to reward executives for achieving key operational and financial goals that we believe will provide the foundation for creating longer-term stockholder value.
 At the beginning of each year, the Compensation Committee approves specific performance goals for the upcoming year for purposes of our annual cash incentive plan.
-In addition to traditional financial measures of corporate performance, such as revenue and profit, the Compensation Committee emphasizes other indicators of performance, including design wins, customer satisfaction and individual performance, and approves associated weightings.
+In addition to traditional financial measures of corporate performance, such as revenue and profit, the Compensation Committee emphasizes other indicators of performance, including design wins, customer satisfaction and individual performance objectives, and approves associated weightings.
 Individual business unit executives are also measured against specific business unit goals.
 The Compensation Committee believes that the design of the annual cash incentive plan is appropriate for driving the optimal mix of short-term and long-term goal achievement in an industry typified by long product development cycles.
-Payment of the annual cash incentive to the named executive officers was conditioned upon QLogic achieving revenue of at least 85% of the annual operating plan revenue for fiscal year 2011 and, beginning in fiscal year 2011, has been capped at 150% of the target incentive award.
+Payment of the annual cash incentive to the named executive officers was conditioned upon QLogic achieving at least 80% of the revenue target set forth in our annual operating plan for fiscal year 2012 and was capped at 150% of the target incentive award.